-Why do we need your help?
 To really get this going on the scale demanded by residents across Somerset, we need the backing of the County Council.
 Even better, we need the support of central government.
 To have these two bodies behind us would overcome many of the hurdles that are common in these types of projects, and would help us avoid unnecessary delays and extra costs.
 By showing your support, government bodies will really understand how important this project is to communities across Somerset, and what a difference it will make to our lives.
-DONATE NOW

-One great advantage however, is that the route follows the disused railway line and for the most part a level track of hardstanding still remains.
+One great advantage, is that the route follows the disused railway line and for the most part a level track of hardstanding still remains.
 This means that the building costs are far lower than they would have been if we had to create an entirely new path from scratch.
-Being able to utilise the incredible infrastructure of cuttings, embankments and viaducts that the Victorian engineers put in place gives us a level route which would otherwise have been prohibitively expensive to create from scratch..
-That said, the trailway will still be expensive to install, and we’ll need all the help we can get.
+Being able to utilise the incredible infrastructure of cuttings, embankments and viaducts that the Victorian engineers put in place gives us a level route which would otherwise have been prohibitively expensive.
+That said, the trailway will still take some serious resources to install, and we’ll need all the help we can get.

-How does the Trail impact the unspoilt nature of the existing countryside?
-We will in the first instance conduct a full feasibility study which will necessarily include an environmental impact assessment survey.
+We will conduct a full environmental impact assessment.
 This must happen for each and every section of the project.
 The environment is of paramount importance to us – it is one of the main motivations for building the trailway in the first place – and we will at all times avoid unacceptable ecological damage, such as cutting down important hedgerows, or building during the nesting season.

 Under consultation with Natural England, the Environment Agency as well as Heritage England, we will try very hard to keep all of our infrastructure as unobtrusive as possible.
 We’ll use local materials wherever we can.
 Where we do use tarmac, we will choose a variety that will fade in colour over time.
 Signage will be sympathetically coloured and kept to an absolute minimum.